When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Watch 24 Hour Party People on Prime Video

-Watch Planes, Trains and Automobiles on Prime Video
+Watch Freaks and Geeks on Prime Video

 Nathan for You (S1-4)